buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcRatioMeasure.md

 # IfcRatioMeasure

-An _IfcRatioMeasure_ is the value of the relation between two physical quantities that are of the same kind.
+An _IfcRatioMeasure_ is the value of the relation between two physical quantities that are of the same kind.<!-- end of definition -->

 > NOTE  Input given in percent is to be divided by 100% when stored as an _IfcRatioMeasure_.
 For example, 25% becomes 0.25.